Svetloslav15/ruling-system/README.md

 ## Project Overview

 This project is designed to monitor Ethereum transactions in real-time based on a set of dynamic configuration rules.
-The application allows you to define rules for filtering Ethereum transactions (e.g., by sender, recipient, gas limits, transaction value), store matching transactions in a database, and manage these configurations through an API.
+The application allows you to define rules for filtering Ethereum transactions (e.g., by sender, recipient, gas limits), store matching transactions in a database, and manage these configurations through an API.

 ### Features
 - Monitor Ethereum blockchain transactions in real-time using Infura.